kineticstoolkit/kineticstoolkit/doc/index.rst

 - `player.Player` : a class that allows visualizing 3d markers using a simple
   graphical user interface.

-- `filters` : a module that wraps some filters from scipy to be applied directly on TimeSeries.

-- `save` and `load` : two functions to save and load results to/from JSON-based `ktk.zip` files.

-- and other helper functions.

-Please be warned that this is still mostly experimental software.
-If you are using ktk or are planning to be, you are warmly invited to contact me, first to say Hello :-), and so that I can warn you before doing major, possibly breaking changes.
-Also remind that I develop ktk mainly for my lab and I have limited resources for troubleshooting.
+- `pushrimkinetics` : a module that reads files from instrumented wheelchair wheels, reconstructs the pushrim kinetics, removes dynamic offsets in kinetic signals, and perform speed and power calculation for analysing spatiotemporal and kinetic parameters of wheelchair propulsion.

 You can however ask your questions and submit bugs or feature requests on `ktk's github issue tracker`_.
-If I can answer, I'll do.
+Please keep in mind that I develop ktk mainly for my lab and I have limited resources for troubleshooting, but if I can answer, I'll do.

 .. _`ktk's github issue tracker`: https://github.com/felixchenier/kineticstoolkit/issues